rgiot/demo.revision2024.etchy/Readme.md

 .\tools\bndbuild.exe distclean
 ```

+BUT be prepared to WAIT A LOT after to rebuild everything

 ## How to add  an image

 Take inspiration to these rules in `bndbuild.yml` to understand how to add an image to convert.